adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 Each semester will feature a different challenge, dealing with an important, global topic.
 Students will be asked to work on a semester long multimedia project that teaches some aspect of this challenge.
-The semester will culminate with a student show, which will be judged by a panel of experts in the field of educational technology.

-In Spring 2017 we will focus on information security, hackers, and digital privacy.
-We believe that cyber-security is an increasingly important area of digital literacies, and that a broad understanding of issues in this arena are necessary for robust public discourse and democratic processes.
-By the end of 2016, cyber-security and computer "hacking" have become topics that can no longer be easily ignored:
+The Spring 2017 Studio theme is information security, hackers, and digital privacy.
+We believe that cyber-security is an increasingly important digital literacy, and that a broad understanding of issues in this arena are necessary for robust public discourse and democratic processes.
+By the end of 2016, cyber-security and computer "hacking" had become topics that can no longer be easily ignored, with high profile issues such as:

 - State sponsored Russian hacks aiming to influence the 2016 U.S. presidential election
 - Major security breaches, such as Yahoo Mail's disclosure that half a billion emails were compromised